alembic/alembic/doc/source/index.rst

 Alembic is an open source geometry caching format that promotes interoperability between authoring tools.
 From `alembic.io <http://alembic.io>`_:

-*Alembic distills complex, animated scenes into a non-procedural, application-independent set of baked geometric results.
+    *Alembic distills complex, animated scenes into a non-procedural, application- independent set of baked geometric results.
 This ‘distillation' of scenes into baked geometry is exactly analogous to the distillation of lighting and rendering scenes into rendered image data.*

 Alembic is focused on efficiently storing the computed results of complex procedural geometric constructions.
 It is specifically NOT concerned with storing the complex